narayan954/dummygram/README.md

 #### Start the servers

 Depending on what you're trying to work on you'll need to start servers.
-Generally, all servers run in by doing `npm start`, but if you run if some dependancy issues you may try `npm start --force` to run the server ignoring warnings.
+Generally, all servers run in by doing `npm start`, but if you run into some dependancy issues you may try `npm start --force` to run the server, ignoring warnings.

 <br />
 <div align="center">